rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 This is the main reason I decided to write and share my thoughts.
 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.

-My pet peeve is identifying specific [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) code and what could be causing them, there is obviously a human factor underlying these patterns.
+My pet peeve is identifying specific [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there is obviously a human factor underlying these patterns.
 Mental processes involved in writing code are such a fascinating and broad subject.
 I am taking only a very narrow path trough it.
 I am planning another high level post to discuss programming from a different but relevant angle: